dmarcwise/dmarc-wiki/src/lib/providers/fastmail.svelte.md

 Set up DMARC to:

-- Receive reports on email delivery to identify and fix authentication issues, and to find out who's sending from your domain.
+- Receive email delivery reports to identify and fix authentication issues and find out who's sending from your domain.
 - Choose the action to apply in case of SPF or DKIM non-compliance, blocking abuse attempts.

-Here's an example:
+Use a DMARC monitoring tool like [DMARCwise](https://dmarcwise.io) to simplify compliance and detect issues before they affect your domain reputation.

+Here's an example of a DMARC record, to be created as a `TXT` record on `_dmarc.[example.com]`:

 ```
 v=DMARC1; p=none; rua=mailto:[...];
 ```

-Once you confirm that all your sending providers are SPF-aligned and DKIM-aligned, you may strengthen the policy and optionally change the alignment mode.
+Fastmail allows setting strict alignment on both SPF and DKIM, so you may later strengthen the policy and change the alignment mode:

-Here's an example:

 ```
 v=DMARC1; p=reject; rua=mailto:[...]; aspf=s; adkim=s;